maparrar/maparrar.github.io/tattoo-templates.md

 ---

 This is a collection of templates to practice tattooing.
 Please be free to download and share it.
-Inspired by Ben Fisher and <a href="https://www.youtube.com/playlist?list=PLQVjR8z1CCnFUSlA4w2xTUeM24cNHqdUo" target="_blank">his course</a>
+Inspired by Ben Fisher and <a href="https://www.youtube.com/playlist?list=PLQVjR8z1CCnFUSlA4w2xTUeM24cNHqdUo" target="_blank">his course</a>.

+Soon more templates...

 ## How to use
 1. Select and download the template